Originally posted on 12/20/2018

 You turn on the bathroom faucet first thing on a cold morning, and only a trickle of water comes out.
 Your water line froze!
 If you act quickly, you can still prevent the problem from getting much worse.
+Keep reading this article to learn more about what you can do to establish whether or not your pipes are frozen and take the first steps to fix them before calling the plumbing professionals.

 1. Determine if there is water leaking from a busted pipe